 Apply for Financial Aid

-Complete the Free Application for Federal Student Aid (FAFSA) online beginning October of each year.
+Complete the Free Application for Federal Student Aid (FAFSA) online beginning in October of each year.
 Be sure to list COD’s school code (001182).
-Students must have a current COD admissions application on file with the Admissions & Records Office.
+Students must have a current COD admissions application with the Admissions & Records Office.

 Workshops are available to assist students with completing their FAFSA or Dream Act Application.
 Please refer to the Financial Aid Office webpage for workshop dates, times, and locations.

 After the Financial Aid Office receives FAFSA or Dream Act Application, students may be required to submit additional documents directly to the Financial Aid Office.
 Financial aid status can be viewed by logging on to the Financial Aid Student Self Service Portal.
-A student's financial aid file will be reviewed to determine eligibility and the student will be notified via MyCOD email.
+The Financial Aid Office will review a student’s financial aid file to determine eligibility and send out communications via MyCOD email.
 If eligible, the California College Promise Grant will be awarded automatically once FAFSA or Dream Act Applications are reviewed.

 Financial Aid Programs